 Grade Specific Curriculums

 The goal of the three-year-old preschool at the academy is to foster a love of learning in our youngest students.
-We work mostly on following a routine, learning how to function in a classroom, developing fine motor-skills, and working on socio-emotional development.
+We work mostly on adhering to a routine, learning how to function in a classroom, developing fine motor-skills, and working on socio-emotional development.
 This three-day program is a great springboard to our Pre-Kindergarten program.
+The Pre-School is exempt from state licensing requirements, and the Academy is committed to ongoing self-monitoring for exemption compliance.

 Pre - Kindergarten